Why are USP <659> Packaging and Storage Requirements Important?

 The USP has added a new temperature definition called Controlled Cold.
-Standard Refrigerated temperature is +2°C to +8°C. The added definition of Controlled Cold is +2°C to +15°C with temperature excursion time (above limits) no more than 24 hours and Mean Kinetic Temperature (MKT) not to exceed +8°C. No excursions are allowed below +2°C or above +15°C.
+The Standard Refrigerated temperature is +2°C to +8°C. The added definition of Controlled Cold is +2°C to +15°C with temperature excursion time (above limits) lasting no more than 24 hours and Mean Kinetic Temperature (MKT) not to exceed +8°C. No excursions are allowed below +2°C or above +15°C. In other words, controlled cold provides some positive temperature allowance but does not permit products to get any colder than +2°C.

 Standard Refrigerated Temperature vs. Controlled Cold